In 4 seconds

 Again it’s always worth asking, but it’s pretty unlikely I’m afraid.

-I have a growing list of ideas that I probably don’t have enough time to complete before I die, so any new ‘offers’ (unless fucking incredible) go to the bottom of a list that will never be reached.
+I have a constantly growing list of ideas that I don’t have enough time to complete before I die, so any new ‘offers’ (unless fucking incredible) go to the bottom of a list that will never be reached.

 How d’you make a living?